pmean/build-website/text/07/IrbReviewPilot.md

 we review are pilot studies with small samples.
 I have been trying to locate criteria for the scientific review of pilot studies, but have not found a consensus in the literature that I have seen.
-Is a pilot study merely a \"dry run\" of the procedures that will be used in a later, larger-scale study?
+Is a pilot study merely a "dry run" of the procedures that will be used in a later, larger-scale study?
 Or, is it reasonable for the IRB to demand that the investigator provide specific criteria for determining whether the pilot has been a success?
 And, should the IRB furthermore demand that specific